btromm/property-wrangler/README.md

 A powerful Obsidian plugin for bulk editing, replacing, and deleting YAML frontmatter properties across your entire vault.

-## ⚠️ Important Disclaimer

 **BACKUP YOUR VAULT BEFORE USING THIS PLUGIN!**

-This plugin was developed with the assistance of Large Language Models (LLMs).
-While thoroughly tested, the author (Bobby Tromm) is not liable for any data loss, corruption, or other issues that may arise from using this plugin.
-Beta software carries inherent risks - always backup your vault before performing bulk operations on your notes.
+This plugin was entirely vibe-coded with an LLM.
+I am not liable for any data loss, corruption, or other issues that may arise from using this plugin.

 ## Features